Samsung’s Galaxy Tab S4: The Android tablet that thinks it’s a PC

 Rummaging around in DeX, I found an option called “Force apps to resize,” which resides in a section of experimental settings called DeX Labs.
 It allowed apps which normally ran only in a window–such as SketchBook and Facebook Messenger–to expand to full-screen size.
 It carries a disclaimer that it can cause problems; I didn’t encounter any, and it made the DeX experience much, much better.

 Overall, I get the sense that Samsung didn’t pour energy into rethinking how DeX and Android intersect on this tablet.
 Some apps–and parts of Samsung’s own settings screens–only work in portrait mode, which is a jarring disruption when you’re using the Tab S4 in its keyboard case.
+A handy feature which lets you use the S Pen to scrawl notes on the tablet when its screen is otherwise shut off is inoperable if you’re in DeX mode.
 The tiny printed quick-start guide that comes with the tablet doesn’t explain DeX.
 Even the online help for DeX shows it being used with a phone and external display, not on the Galaxy Tab S4.

 Jumping back and forth between DeX and the conventional Android interface–which I found myself wanting to do frequently–is also not exactly a breeze.
 You do it using an icon that’s buried in different places in the two interfaces, and the switching process takes several seconds, during which you get a black screen with a giant Samsung DeX logo.
 And an alarming message warns you about possible data loss if you don’t save your work, but does so after you’ve switched over.
 (Samsung is being extra-cautious: Android apps typically auto-save as you go, and I didn’t experience any issues.)